Clinical Laboratory Improvement Amendments (CLIA)

 For specific information about the quality assurance guidelines for testing using the rapid HIV-1 antibody tests waived under CLIA, refer to the CDC Division of Laboratory Systems website listed under the related links outside CMS section below.

-To report a complaint about a laboratory, contact the appropriate State Agency that is found on the State Agency & Regional Office CLIA Contacts page located in the left navigation bar in this section.
+To report a complaint about a laboratory, contact the appropriate State Agency that is found on the State Agency & Regional Office CLIA Contacts page located in the left-hand navigation pane in this section.

 - CDC Division of Laboratory Systems - Opens in a new window